 Everything you need to know about cooking spaghetti squash

-Spaghetti squash noodles are a healthy alternative to regular noodles – and they are really easy to make!
+Spaghetti squash noodles are a veggie alternative to regular noodles – and they are really easy to make!

 This post will show you exactly how to cook spaghetti squash step-by-step and get those long, stringy noodles that aren’t mushy or watery at all.